 HOW DO YOU PRICE YOUR TOYS & LEARNING ACTIVITIES?

 Whether we have put something together through patient accumulation of "lost & found" pieces, or we have combined multiple sets to refurbish incomplete toys, or we have created a totally unique educational activity using upcycled toys, there is a huge investment of time & labour, as well as years of professional teaching expertise behind each Tiny Toy Co. product.

 It's important to say that mass-produced, low-quality toys are impossible for us to price-match, given the labour-intensive process of rescuing toy pieces.
-Our pricing model model does list high-quality educational toys and books at half their original price, aiming to strike a balance between accessibility and respect for both the physical and creative labour involved in our process.
+Our pricing model model does list high-quality educational toys and books at half their original price, aiming to strike a balance between accessibility, and respect for the physical and creative labour involved in our process.